Episode 94 : Yarndale 2025 – Celebrating Yarn & Community

 Making Stitches Podcast is presented, recorded and edited by Lindsay Weston.

-The music featured in this episode is Make You Smile by RGMusic from Melody Loops.
+The theme music is Make You Smile by RGMusic from Melody Loops.

 The Making Stitches logo was designed by Neil Warburton at iamunknown.